adamtow/geocuts/docs/English.md

 ## How It Works
 When run by Cronios or manually Location Triggers takes the following steps:

-1. Checks its global ON/OFF switch.
+1. Checks the global ON/OFF switch.
 If OFF, it exits.
 If ON, it continues to Step 2.
 2. Checks if the device is locked using the [Lock Detection technique from Cronios](http://cronios.com#lock-detection).
-If the device appears locked and Lock Detection is enabled in Settjngs, provide an audible prompt to the user to unlock the device.
-If the device still appears to be locked, exit.
-Otherwise, it continued to Step 3.
+If the device appears locked and Lock Detection is enabled in Settings, an audible prompt or banner notification with sound appears is presented to the user to unlock the device.
+If the device still appears to be locked after 10 seconds, exit.
+Otherwise, continue to Step 3.
 3. Notifies the user that an app switch is about to occur.
 4. Switches to the Shortcuts app.
-To retrieve the current location and send a text message, Shortcuts must be the front most application.
+To retrieve the current location and send messages, Shortcuts must be the frontmost application.
-5. Retrieved the current location of the device.
+5. Retrieves the current location of the device.
 This may take several seconds.
-6. Iterates through all of your Location Triggers and sees if the current location lies within the radius of your trigger.
+6. Iterates through all active and available Location Triggers and determines whether the current location lies within the radius of each trigger.
 7. For each match, run the command assigned to the trigger: run a shortcut or send a text message.
 8. Exits and returns control back to Cronios or the user.

 ## Balancing the Frequency of Checks
-Because retrieving the device location and sending the text message currently requires a switch back to the Shortcuts app
+Because retrieving the device location and sending messages currently requires a switch back to the Shortcuts app, you should be careful how often you call Location Triggers for Cronios in Cronios itself.

-## Alternatives
-Here are some alternatives to using Location Triggers for Cronios:

-- **IFTTT**: Requires an IFTTT account, the iOS app, and that the app has been opened within past day (not force quit).
-- **Launch Center Pro**:
-- **Find My Friends**:
+Importing the cron job lets you choose from check intervals of 5, 15, and 30 minutes.
+You can further adjust the schedule from within Cronios.